Mikejo5000/vsts-docs-pr/docs/package/get-started-nuget.md

 ms.assetid: C5112218-DA7E-4016-986D-2D0F70DAFA44
 ms.manager: douge
 ms.author: amullans
-ms.date: 10/05/2016
+ms.date: 09/01/2017
 ---

 # Get started with NuGet Package Management in Team Services and TFS

 ## Before you start
 This guide assumes you've already set up Package Management.
 You can check out how to install and license the extension in the
-[Install and license Package Management guide](install.md), or go directly to the [Extensions Marketplace](https://marketplace.visualstudio.com/items?itemName=ms.feed) listing to install.
+[Install and license Package Management guide](install.md), or go directly to the [Marketplace](https://marketplace.visualstudio.com/items?itemName=ms.feed) listing to install.

 **Availability**<br>